Tue 11 OctDisplayed time zone: Eastern Time (US & Canada) change

-The extended abstract must not exceed 2 pages, including all text, appendices, and figures.
-An additional third page is permitted only if it contains only references.
 The submission must be written in English and must be submitted as a PDF file that follows the ACM format https://www.acm.org/publications/proceedings-template.
 You as the submitter and author must be a student member of the ACM, and must provide your current ACM member number.

 The SRC committee members will review the submissions and select students to participate in the competition.
 Submissions that are accepted to the competition will be published in the ASE conference proceedings.

-If you are selected to participate in the competition, you will be invited to give a short presentation of your research to a panel of judges, which will take place virtually at ASE 2021.
+If you are selected to participate in the competition, you will be invited to give a short presentation of your research to a panel of judges, which will take place at ASE 2022.
 You will present a poster describing your work to conference attendees and leading experts in the Software Engineering field, including the SRC committee.
 Judges will review the posters and discuss the research with participants.
 After each presentation, there will be a brief question-and-answer session.
 The judges will evaluate the novelty and significance of your research, and the quality of your presentation, including your poster and the discussion around it.
 Your evaluation will be based on your knowledge of your research area, the contribution of your research, and the quality of your oral and visual presentation.

 The first-place winners of the ASE SRC are invited to compete with winners from other conferences in the ACM Student Research Competition Grand Finals.
 A separate panel of judges will evaluate all SRC Grand Final participants via the Web.
 Three undergraduate and three graduate students will be chosen as the SRC Grand Finals winners.
-They will be invited, along with their advisors, to the annual ACM Awards Banquet, where they will receive formal recognition.

 After acceptance, the list of paper authors can not be changed under any circumstances and the list of authors on camera-ready papers must be identical to those on submitted papers.
 After acceptance paper titles can not be changed except by permission of the Track Chairs, and only then when referees recommended a change for clarity or accuracy with paper content.